6/26/2019

 Martin Musi

 I wouldn't say it's that direct yet.
-I don't have it that specific but I think it certainly is part of it.
-I mean we really ramped that up this year and obviously we've seen good satisfaction and we get good results.
-We always ask the client after they've received their answers, did this satisfy what you were looking for and we're getting very good feedback on that and very good results.
-So it certainly I think has helped in the client satisfaction but I think primarily the satisfaction has been on the product, the ability of the product to serve the client, the ease of use of the product and the great service, personalized service that we're providing.
+I don't have it that specific, but I think it certainly is part of it.
+I mean, we really ramped that up this year, and obviously we've seen good satisfaction, and we get good results.
+You know, we always ask the client after they've received their answer, did this satisfy, you know, what you were looking for, and we're getting very good feedback on that and very good results.
+So it certainly, I think, has helped in the client satisfaction, but I think primarily the satisfaction is, has been on the product, the ability of the product to serve the client, the ease of use of the product, and the great personalized service that we're providing.

 speaker